 The program expects theses to reflect original research, analysis, and writing of considerable depth and complexity appropriate to Master's level work, and as such the thesis should fall between 55 and 85 pages in length.

 Thesis writers will produce the project over the course of year two.
-The thesis will take up the bulk of the work of the Thesis Research Seminar in the fall and the Directed Study in the spring of year two.
-Students work with their mentor to complete the thesis by the English Department and Graduate School deadlines.
+The thesis will take up the bulk of the work of the MA Thesis Seminar in the fall and the Thesis Tutorial in the spring of year two.
+Students work with their advisor to complete the thesis by the English Department and Graduate School deadlines.

-Complete first drafts of the thesis are due to both the mentor and the second reader by the Friday before spring break.
-By spring break students will also schedule two-hour thesis defense sessions with the mentor and the second reader.
-Those sessions will take place between the Monday after spring break and the last Friday in March.
-More information about the thesis defense will be distributed to students, mentors and second readers over the weeks leading up to spring break.
+Complete first drafts of the thesis are due to both the advisor and the second reader by the Friday before spring break.
+By spring break students will also schedule two-hour thesis defense sessions with the advisor and the second reader.
+A signed Master's Thesis Reviewers Report Form should be submitted a week before the scheduled defense to the Program Administrator.
+Those sessions will typically take place between the Monday after spring break and the last Friday in March.
+More information about the thesis defense will be distributed to students, advisors and second readers over the weeks leading up to spring break.

-The outcome of the thesis defense will determine how much additional work the student will need to do before submitting the final version of the thesis project for approval by the mentor and the program.
-The deadline for submission of that final draft will usually be Friday following the second full week in April.
+The outcome of the thesis defense will determine how much additional work the student will need to do before submitting the final version of the thesis project for approval by the advisor and the program.
+The deadline for submission of that final draft will usually be the first Friday in April.

 Students are expected to abide by the university's honor code and should review the Graduate School's policies on Academic Integrity.

-While the vast majority of English MA students will graduate in May, it is possible to submit a thesis and graduate any month of the year except for June.
+While the vast majority of English M.A. students will graduate in May, it is possible to submit a thesis and graduate in either August or December.

-Students must submit the finished thesis to the Academic Coordinator only after it has been approved and signed by the thesis mentor.
-The Director of Graduate Studies will not read theses that have not been thoroughly and finally corrected, revised, and approved by the thesis mentor.
+Students must submit the finished thesis to the Director of Graduate Studies (DGS) only after it has been approved and signed by the thesis advisor.
+The DGS will not read theses that have not been thoroughly and finally corrected, revised, and approved by the thesis advisor.

 After you have completed a final revision:

-Submit the thesis and Master’s Thesis Cover Sheet to your mentor for a signature approval.
+Submit the thesis and Master’s Thesis Cover Sheet to your advisor for a signature approval.

-Attach the Master’s Thesis Cover Sheet, the Thesis Abstract Form, and the ETD Release Form to the approved thesis (all these forms are available here).
-Submit a hard copy, fastened with a binder clip (not stapled or bound) to the Academic Coordinator one week before the Graduate School's deadline.
+Submit the signed Master’s Thesis Cover Sheet and ETD Release Form to the Program Administrator (all these forms are available here).
 Students should determine the deadline of their thesis based on the month in which they wish to graduate.

-The Academic Coordinator will give the thesis to the Director of Graduate Studies for approval.
-Once you have been notified that the Director has approved your thesis, follow the Graduate School's procedure for official submission.
+Once you have been notified that the DGS has approved your thesis, follow the Graduate School's procedure for official submission.
 Please keep in mind that it is necessary to submit your thesis for review in advance of the listed deadline.